iltommi/qdb-documentation/source/api/spark.rst

     dyld: Symbol not found: __ZTISt18bad_variant_access

-Until a fix is available for the |quasardb| client libraries, the best course of action is to download the llvm libraries and tell your shell where to find them:
+Until a fix is available for the |quasardb| client libraries, the best course of action is to download the libc++ libraries and tell your shell where to find them:

 .. code-block:: shell